soshiharami/soshiharami/README.md

 ### [My portfolio](https://www.soshiharami.com)

 ### About
-I am a student engineer in Japan.
+I am a student engineer in Japan.<br/>
 I like Scala and functional programming.

 ## Languages, Tools and Skills: